 Despite only being discovered in 1994, the historical significance of Göbekli Tepe in Turkey challenges historians perceptions of pre-civilisation.
 Widely believed to have been constructed over 12,000 years ago, predating Stonehenge by 6,000 years, the Neolithic archaeological ruins are estimated to have been built around the end of the last Ice Age.

 The site was falsely acknowledged as an ancient burial ground in the 1960s.
 However, German archaeologist Klaus Schmidt decided to revaluate this in 1994.
-The relic in Turkey includes the towering, carved stones that have been fantastically preserved thanks to backfilling of the site, compressing the earth around each pillar in order to prevent damage.
-The tallest of the ruins stands 16-foot-tall, with an approximate weight of between 7 and 10 tonnes and although many of the pillars are plain, some are elaborately decorated with carvings of animals such as lions, foxes and vultures.
+The relic in Turkey includes the towering carved stones that have been preserved thanks to backfilling of the site, compressing the earth around each pillar in order to prevent damage.
+The tallest of the ruins stands 16-foot tall, with an approximate weight of betwen 7 and 10 tonnes and although many of the pillars are plain, some are elaborately decorated with carvings of animals such as lions, foxes and vultures.